June 28, 2018

-Multiple sclerosis is a chronic neuroimmunologic (both the nervous system and the immunological system are involved) disorder of the central nervous system involving the brain, spinal cord and optic nerves.
+Multiple sclerosis (MS) is a chronic neuroimmunologic (both the nervous system and the immunological system are involved) disorder of the central nervous system involving the brain, spinal cord and optic nerves.
 By means of a mechanism not clearly understood, the protective fatty, insulating substance called myelin sheath that covers the nerve is destroyed.
-The inflammatory attacks that produce the characteristic scarring (plaques or patches) of the myelin sheath occurs randomly, vary in intensity, and at many sites thus the name, multiple sclerosis.
+The inflammatory attacks that produce the characteristic scarring (plaques or patches) of the myelin sheath occurs unpredictability, vary in intensity, and at many sites thus the name, multiple sclerosis.
 During the course of the disease, patients may have attacks (relapses or exacerbations), gradually worsen (progression), or stabilize.
-The randomness of the location of plaques or patches affects the nerve's ability to transmit information (neurotransmission) and causes a wide range of neurological symptoms, which may vary from person to person.
+The randomness of the location of damage can result in a wide range of neurological symptoms, which may vary from person to person.
 Recently it has been learned that the nerve fibers themselves (axons), in addition to the myelin sheaths, are also affected early in the MS disease process.
 Damage to axons is irreversible thus clinicians recommend early treatment with one of the disease-modifying agents (see below).

 In order to illustrate by how much symptoms of MS may vary, the National Multiple Sclerosis Society (NMSS) cites a study of 697 persons with MS who experienced the following symptoms in addition to pain, depression and other emotional changes:

 Over the past decade it has become common for clinical researchers to classify MS into several types.
 These types were originally proposed to improve experimental design but are used often at this time as a guide to treatment options.
 MS is classified as: